aaroneaton/Vim-Setup/README.markdown

 * Turned on linenumbers, ruler, and syntax highlighting
 * Made it easy to navigate wrapped lines using `<D-j>`, `<D-k>` and other movements.
 * Included Fugitive on the status line
-* Automatically change the working directory to the current buffer
 * Added shortcuts to change windows like `<c-j>` and `<c-k>`
 * Added shortcut to open .vimrc `<leader>v` and reload .vimrc `<leader>V`
 * Re-mapped `;` to `:`.
 Fewer keystrokes FTW!